Today I’m going to show you how to build your email list (FAST).

 On the other hand, whimsical phrases like “Sounds good!” and “Let’s do this!” stand out and put people at ease.

 Pat Flynn does a great job of this at Smart Passive Income.
-His email opt-in form’s button says “Get Started!”.
+The button for his free ebook says: “Get the Guide”

 Did you know that there’s an easy way to turn blog comments into email subscribers?